 Nurses were aware of what behaviours were considered 'proper' from a modernist perspective, and felt the need to justify themselves if they found themselves having a rare quiet day and were sitting around, because 'good' nurses were not expected to do that (field notes, 09-09-2004).
 Nurses demonstrated that they knew the 'correct' way to behave in handovers, and changed accordingly if someone of higher authority came in (for example, field notes, 07-09-2004, 18-11-2004).
 Similarly, when they found themselves using somewhat unsophisticated language to describe a child's behaviour, they felt self-conscious doing so because they felt that their choice of words had been incorrect (field notes, 21-10-2004).
 A competent nurse should generally take their meal breaks on time.
-If this did not happen, it meant that they had not been in control of their shift.
+If this did not happen, it meant that they had not managed their responsibilities and time properly.
+That is, they had not been in control of their shift.
 Yet, very traditional nurses still wanted to be able to retain some individual control over decisions they made, even if they were in relation to their own meal break times (field notes, 14-09-2004).